uarm-artemis-official/Software-Onboarding/SOFTWARE_ONBOARDING_2.md

 # Software Onboarding Project #2: Lightbar Detection

-Welcome to your second software onboarding project!
-You'll build a **real-world computer vision system** to detect LED lightbars on RoboMaster robots using C++ and OpenCV.
+For the second software onboarding project, you'll build a **real-world computer vision system** based on C++ to detect LED lightbars on RoboMaster robots using C++ and OpenCV.

 ## What You'll Learn